H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

+> **Why this matters for Polymathmatic Geography**
+> This chapter explains how Ms. Jarvis’s “containers” receive, sort, and route the flows of experience that later become memory and decision support.
+It supports:
+> - **P1 – Every where is entangled** by treating events from people, places, and institutions as a shared stream that must be carefully routed into memory.
+> - **P3 – Power has a geometry** by making explicit which services, ports, and stores stand between communities’ data and long-term inference.
+> - **P5 – Design is a geographic act** by encoding how Appalachian events move through Ms. Jarvis and into spatial, semantic, and commons-oriented stores.
+> - **P12 – Intelligence with a ZIP code** by prioritizing spatial, governance, and commons contexts in the way container records are tagged and stored.
+> - **P16 – Power accountable to place** by using auditable container flows and verification scripts so communities can see where their data goes.
+> As such, this chapter belongs to the **Computational Instrument** tier: it describes the container and routing structures that turn raw events into traceable, place-aware memory.

 # 19. Container Architecture and Routing

 This chapter describes the high-level layout of the container-based structures that receive activity from earlier layers and route it into deeper evaluation paths.
 The goal is to separate the flow of events into clear stages, so that each stage has a well-defined role in deciding what is ignored, what is kept for background consideration, and what becomes part of a more central store.
 In the implemented system, these responsibilities are realized by a set of Dockerized services that cooperate via HTTP and shared data stores.
+Conceptually, this reflects microservice and modular-control patterns as described by Lewis & Fowler (https://martinfowler.com/articles/microservices.html) and modular coordination work such as Goyal et al. (https://arxiv.org/abs/2103.01197).

+---

 ## 19.1 Position in the Overall System